 Not domineering over those in your charge, but being EXAMPLES (ginomai) to the flock. – 1 Peter 5:3

-The manners, gestures and behaviors of the modern “church” system are antichrist as they have replaced the genuine model of Jesus Christ (Yahshua) for the one of their own making.
-Following corrupt, entitled, self-centered, salaried, religious men will not bring the life changing power that Jesus (Yahshua) brought.
+The manners, gestures and behaviors of those in the modern church system are antichrist as they have replaced the genuine model of Christ for the one of their own making.
+Following corrupt, entitled, self-centred, salaried, religious men will not bring the life changing power.

 Do not rebuke an OLDER MAN (presbuteros) but encourage him as you would a father, younger men as brothers, OLDER WOMEN (presbuteros) as mothers, younger women as sisters, in all purity. – 1 Timothy 5:1-2